 represent The Club or its interests.
 The committee may at its choice appoint another member to perform duties as required in their place without the requirement for ratification by vote by the membership.
 Any member so appointed must step down at the following AGM but may be elected as a member of the committee at that meeting.

-The Club shall hold an AGM in Sept/Oct of each year at a time and location to be decided by the committee.
+The Club shall hold an AGM by December each year at a time and location to be decided by the committee.
 The agenda must be made available to all members no less than 14 days prior to themeeting.
 All current members may propose additions and/or changes to the agenda in writing no less than 7 days prior to the meeting at the discretion of the committee.
 Only current members of The Club may attend an AGM.

 Notice of the AGM will be given at least 28 days prior to the meeting and will be